adarmonicteam/adarmonicteam.github.io/index.md

 {% include IslamHover.html %}

-- **Foreign Countries**.
-Includes tweets interested in international affairs and world news
+{% include ForHover.html %}

-- **Fukukshima**.
+**Fukukshima**.
 A hashtag that appeared multiple times.
 It was quite distinct so we decided to give it its own topic

 ## Gaining Viewers